reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 We begin by preparing a file with random content and name and save it to our S3 bucket.
 Then we invoke the `generateViewablePresignedUrl` method exposed by our service layer with the corresponding random file key.

-Finally, we perform an HTTP GET request on the generated Presigned URL and assert that the API response matches with the saved file's content.
+Finally, we perform an HTTP GET request on the generated Presigned URL and assert that the API response matches the saved file's content.

 Now, to validate the functionality of uploading an object through the generated Presigned URL: